Sales and Marketing Alignment: A Complete Guide to Smarketing

 And there you have it, some simple ideas to help align your sales and marketing teams.

-Remember, the key is implementing the same tools and processes and aligning your goals.
 As we know, marketing struggles to report on revenue while sales specifically report on revenue.

 But revenue attribution is a valuable solution.
 When marketing teams are dealing with leads being picked up by the sales team, there is a huge amount of data being lost on both sides.